 As the seasons change, so can our homes – from light and airy in the summer months to a cozy cocooning feel in fall.
-Farmhouse fall decor is easy if you know how.
+And marking the start of the season with fall decor is easy, if you know how.

 Corey Hudson, the creative behind Hudson Farmhouse home decor blog explains, 'Beautiful fall farmhouse decor is the perfect way to celebrate the season and any DIYer’s dream.
 And all decor these days are not just one size fits all — there are so many unique and interesting ways to turn your home into the talk of the town.'

 We’ve sourced 15 fabulous fall decor ideas for a farmhouse that will give you tips and tricks so you can transform your home this season.

 1. Hand pick from your backyard and display in baskets

 We tend to decorate our porches, hallways and living rooms but neglect the heart of your farmhouse – the country kitchen.

 Yet it’s a space that’s ideal for creating wild displays of stems and branches that can feature on tables and windowsills to add color and texture.

 2. Welcome your guests this fall with a pumpkin or two at your front door

 Rather like Christmas, fall is a great time to go all out for your decor, both outside and in.

 A welcoming bench with a trio of pumpkins is a great no carve pumpkin idea, make sure they are of varying heights and colors.